 Likely to help you live longer

 Finally, research suggests that people who feel they are making a difference in a role they believe is important may live longer.
 At least, than those who feel less effective or valuable.
 So the work we choose in our later years, whether paid or volunteer, could actually extend our lives.

 The glaring fact is not all work is good for us.
 This is because some jobs cause unrelenting stress that can make us sick.

 Mental and physical decline

 The classic model of a harmfully stressful job is one with high demands.
-For example, a job of too much to do in too little time.
-Or a job with little involvement about how you do your work.
+For example, a job with too much to do in too little time.
+Or a job with little involvement in how you do your work.
 Or a job with little support from supervisors and coworkers.
 Studies have shown that women in such jobs can suffer serious mental and physical decline within a few years.
 While on the other hand, this does not happen to women whose jobs allow them to use their skills and participate in decision-making.

 The Current WFH Trend

 Although the job market is getting tighter, making women feel they do have not much choice in the work they do.
 But opportunities for older women may begin to improve.
 For the reason that, despite the global pandemic job-loss effect, the new normal of work-from-home may provide a great opportunity for new contract jobs.
 In particular for freelance older workers.